Get insider access

 7.2 HDR Picture

 The Acer Nitro XV275K is decent for HDR.
-It has a decent Mini LED local dimming feature that helps it display deep blacks and improve the contrast in dark scenes.
-It also displays a wide range of colors in HDR, but with some tone mapping issues, not all colors are accurate.
-On the plus side, it gets very bright in HDR, enough to make highlights stand out.
+It has a decent Mini LED local dimming feature that helps it display deep blacks and improve the contrast ratio in dark rooms.
+It also displays a wide range of colors in HDR, but not all colors are perfectly accurate.

 Pros